Saturday, December 27, 2025

 • Part 7: Sample Local Rules of Civil Procedure

-Additional assigned cases, articles, statutes, rules, and other materials will be downloaded from the Blog, in the Supplemental Materials post.
+Additional assigned cases, articles, statutes, rules, and other materials should be downloaded from the Supplemental Materials post.

-Book and page numbers are in parentheses after each assigned case in Mullenix.
+Book and page numbers are in parentheses after each assigned case in Leading Cases.
 Provisions are found in the relevant Part of the FRCP book.
-Items found on the Blog (in Supplemental Materials) are indicate
+Items found in the Supplemental Materials are indicated as Blog.

 Sample Pleadings are in the bound supplement, available outside my office.